CARTAvis/carta-frontend/README.md

 git submodule update
 git checkout master
 ```
 Prerequisite `npm` packages can be installed using `npm install`.
 The WebAssembly library build process requires `wget`.
+Some WebAssembly libraries require `cmake` as well.

 ## Build process:
 There are four steps in the build process.
 Some are more automated than others.
 * **Building statically linked WebAssembly libraries of dependencies**, such as [AST](https://github.com/Starlink/ast), [ZFP](https://github.com/LLNL/zfp) and [SZ](https://github.com/disheng222/SZ).